AswiniThiru/neocortexapi/source/MySEProject/DrawDiagram/README.md

 It sets the current SD in the Filedatahelper and then calls two methods from SdrDrawer to plot the activity vertically and horizontally (PlotActivityVertically and PlotActivityHorizontally respectively).

 **Usage**
-To use this method, provide an instance of SdValueModal with the required data, and then call newgeneratesdr2 with this instance as the argument.
+To use this method, provide an instance of SdValueModel with the required data, and then call newgeneratesdr2 with this instance as the argument.

-SdValueModal model = new SdValueModal
+SdValueModel model = new SdValueModel
 {
     fileData = "CSV Data",
     graphname = "Graph Name",